 - If you have not assigned a password for an account, web users only specify the account name. - If the Guest account is disabled, then users will be prompted for account name and password when they access the database.
 The account must have a Custom Web Publishing extended privilege enabled. - If the Guest account is enabled and has a privilege set enabled that includes a Custom Web Publishing extended privilege, all web users automatically open the database with the access privileges assigned to the Guest account.
 If the Custom Web Publishing extended privilege is assigned to the Guest account: - Web users are not prompted for an account name and password when opening a file. - All web users will automatically log in with the Guest account and assume the Guest account privileges.
-You can let users change their login accounts from a web browser with the ReLogin script step (for example, to switch from the Guest account to an account with more privileges). - The default privilege set for Guest accounts provides "read-only" access.
+You can let users change their login accounts from a web browser with the Re-Login script step (for example, to switch from the Guest account to an account with more privileges). - The default privilege set for Guest accounts provides "read-only" access.
 You can change the default privileges, including Extended Privileges, for this account.
-See FileMaker Pro Help.
+See FileMaker ProHelp. - When a web user has entered valid account information, that account information is reused as long as the browser session has not timed out.
+When the browser session times out, then the web user is again prompted to enter a valid account.